alchemy-fr/GeonamesServer/docs/source/index.rst

 The file **vars.js** contains some useful configuration variables.
 First, if your instance of ElasticSearch is different from default, you should change **vars.es.host** to your hostname.
 You can also change the port used by GeoNames Server (3000 by default), as well as various Mongodb and ElasticSeach-related variables.
+The **vars.js** file also contains a verbose option, which, when activated, displays the requests processed by the server.

 Usage
 -----